 The neuroscientific treatments provided at Awakenings significantly decrease the pain and discomfort that accompany fibromyalgia.
 In addition, many of the co-existing conditions related to fibromyalgia are successfully treated at Awakenings with intensive individual and group psychotherapies, holistic medication management, movement therapies, and anti-inflammatory nutritional therapies.

 Complex Regional Pain Syndrome, Type 1 & Type 2

 Complex regional pain syndrome (CRPS) is a form of chronic pain that usually affects an arm or a leg.
-CRPS typically develops after an injury, a surgery, a stroke or a heart attack.
+CRPS typically develops after an injury, surgery, a stroke, or a heart attack.
 The pain is out of proportion to the severity of the initial injury.
-Complex regional pain syndrome is uncommon, and its cause isn't clearly understood.
-Treatment is most effective when started early.
-In such cases, improvement and even remission are possible.
-Signs and symptoms of complex regional pain syndrome include:

 - Sensitivity to touch and/or cold

 - Color ranges from white and mottled to red or blue

 - Texture may become tender, thin, or shiny in the affected area

 - Changes in hair and nail growth